 I like to be the quiet observer.
 Walking alone along the edge of another ocean, as it stretches away into space with its illusion of freedom.
 Strolling through the celestial hush of a 500-year-old square, the sun glinting off marble where the monotonous rain has washed it bright.
 What stories would that old building tell, what makes these people who they are?
 Could I live this life if I stayed here?

 You don't have to understand the language that is spoken, only the language of the streets, the scents, the stone.
 Without understanding a word around you the language becomes simply a musical background for watching the water flow onto the shore or a leaf blowing in the wind, calling nothing from you.

 Travel eases restrictions and expectations.
-No one cares if you have that document reviewed by Monday, or if you ironed your whole shirt or checked your voice mail.
-There is no urgent need to strike off each day toward some purpose, some deadline.
-You wake in the dewgray of morning, becoming a godlike creature of choice, free to visit stately churches, snuggle into crisp sheets, or sketch the marvel of a bridge.
+No one cares if you have that document reviewed by Monday, or if you ironed your whole shirt or checked your voicemail.
+There is no urgent need to strike off each day for some purpose, some deadline.
+You wake in the dewy gray of the morning, becoming a godlike creature of choice, free to visit stately churches, snuggle into crisp sheets, or sketch the marvel of a bridge.

 My big suitcase is in the closet.
 There is no telling what stories it might bring back.